How to Take Product Photos

 Product-only photos feature your products in the best light using multiple angles.
 They are usually shot on a white background to keep a consistent look throughout your product line.

-When publishing a product to your store, you’ll want to have about a dozen or so images to use on your product pages.
+When publishing a product to your store, you’ll want to have about a dozen images on your product pages.
+Most of these should be product-only shots with a few in-context shots to enhance the emotional connection to your products.
 One or two is just not enough.
-Most of these should be product-only shots with a few in-context shots to enhance the emotional connection to your products.

 - Product-only Photos.
-Use these for product pages as they have a significantly higher conversion rate.
+Use these for product pages, which have a significantly higher conversion rate.

-Lifestyle product photos offer more creative freedom than those resting on a white screen.
-You can use minimal equipment to snap a few quality shots and feature them on your store right away.
+Lifestyle product photos offer more creative freedom than those on a white screen.
+You can use minimal equipment to snap a few quality shots and immediately feature them in your store.

-Next, let’s look at some equipment and photography techniques you can use.
+Next, look at some equipment and photography techniques you can use.

 Product Photography Equipment & Process

-If you’re new to product photography, you might be feeling overwhelmed getting ready for your first shoot.
+If you’re new to product photography, you might feel overwhelmed getting ready for your first shoot.

-Here you’ll find some simple steps to take quality product photos without having to spend thousands of dollars on equipment or professional photographers.
+Here you’ll find some simple steps to take quality product photos without spending thousands of dollars on equipment or professional photographers.